Clinical-Genomics/scout/docs/admin-guide/updating-individuals.md

   Update information on individual level in Scout

+  UPDATE_DICT holds keys and type of value.
+If the value type is "path", and most are, a check for file existence is performed.

+  If the key contains a dot (only one needed currently), keys for a dict type value is assumed: e.g. "reviewer.alignment" -> ind["reviewer"]["alignment"] (path value required)

 Options:
   -c, --case-id TEXT  Case id  [required]
   -n, --ind TEXT      Individual display name
+  --help              Show this message and exit.
 ```
 And the tracks that can be updated are the following:
 - bam_file
+- d4_file
 - rna_alignment_path
 - mt_bam
 - vcf2cytosure